Knot Categorification from Mirror Symmetry, Part II: Lagrangians: A-brane category and thimble algebras

 \section{A-brane category ${\MDy}$ and thimble algebras}

-Specialize again to $\MDy$ based on the target $Y$ with potential $W: Y\rightarrow {\mathbb C}$ from section 3.
-The critical points of the potential $W$ are non-degenerate.
-It is a very general result of \cite{Seidel} that $\MDy$ is generated by a finite collection of Lefshetz thimbles of the potential $W$ labeled by its critical points.
-The fact that in our case $W$ is multi-valued holomorphic function on $Y$ generalizes the theories in \cite{Seidel} by equipping $\MDy$ with additional gradings coming from a collection of one forms $c_i = dW^i/2\pi i \in H^1(Y, {\mathbb Z})$ where $W = \sum_i \lambda_i W^i$.
-This enriches the theory in specific ways we will see below.
+Specialize now to $\MDy$ based on the target $Y$ with potential $W$ from section 3.
+Under certain conditions, which include critical points of $W$ being isolated, \cite{Seidel} proved that $\MDy$ is generated by a finite collection of Lefshetz thimbles of the potential $W$, one for each critical point.

+One aspect in which our theory departs from \cite{Seidel} is that our $W$ is multi-valued holomorphic function on $Y$.
+This merely generalizes the theory in \cite{Seidel} by equipping $\MDy$ with additional gradings coming from a collection of one forms $c_i = dW^i/2\pi i \in H^1(Y, {\mathbb Z})$, where $W = \sum_i \lambda_i W^i$.
 (As will become clear in section $7$, the theories we end up with are close cousins of the theories studied in \cite{AurouxS, AurouxSICM}.)
+The second aspect, which is more delicate, is that our $W$ has critical points at infinity.
+This means that, to generate the category large enough for our needs one needs to include a larger set of branes than the thimbles associated with honest critical points of $W$.
+This is made manifest by taking ${\cal X}$ to be a Coulomb branch of a pure gauge theory with ${\vec \nu}=0$, and $Y$ its equivariant mirror.
+Then $W$ has no critical points, the torus ${\rm T}$ acts freely on ${\cal X}$, yet $\MDy$ and $\MDX$ are non-empty, each generated by a single brane.

-The critical points of $W$ are labeled by the finite set of weights ${\cal C}$ in the weight $\nu$ subspace of representation $V=\bigotimes_i V_i$, as we will recall momentarily.
-To every critical point ${\cal C}$, we can associate a pair of Lagrangians called the left and the right Lefshetz thimbles of the potential $W$, for reasons we will recall momentarily:
+The honest critical points of $W$ are labeled by the finite set of weights in the weight $\nu$ subspace of representation $V=\bigotimes_i V_i$, as we will recall momentarily.
+To every honest critical point ${\cal C}$, we can associate a pair of Lagrangians called the left and the right Lefshetz thimbles of the potential $W$, for reasons we will recall momentarily:

 We will find that, in a certain chamber of equivariant parameters $\lambda_a$, the descriptions of ${\MDy}$ in terms of the thimbles become especially powerful.
-The endomorphism algebra of ${T} =\bigoplus_{\cal C} T_{\cal C}$, the brane which is a direct sum of all the left thimbles, \beq A = Hom^*_{\MDy}({ T}, {T}), \eeq turns out to be concentrated in cohomological degree zero, for any $^L{\fg}$.
+The endomorphism algebra of ${T} =\bigoplus_{\cal C} T_{\cal C}$, the brane which is a direct sum of left thimbles, including those associated to critical points ${\cal C}$ at infinity, \beq A = Hom^*_{\MDy}({ T}, {T}), \eeq turns out to be concentrated in cohomological degree zero, for any ordinary, bosonic Lie algebra $^L{\fg}$.
 It follows that $A$ is an ordinary associative algebra, graded only by equivariant degree.
-Dually, we get the algebra \beq A^{\vee}= Hom^{*,*}_{\MDy}({ I}, {I}). \eeq which is the endomorphism algebra of the brane $I= \bigoplus_{\cal C} I_{\cal C}$, the direct sum of the right thimble branes.
+Dually, we get the algebra \beq A^{\vee}= Hom^{*,*}_{\MDy}({ I}, {I}). \eeq which is the endomorphism algebra of the brane $I= \bigoplus_{\cal C} I_{\cal C}$, the direct sum of right thimble branes, again possibly including those associated with critical points at infinity.

 We get two descriptions of ${\MDy}$, based on the left and the right thimbles, from pair of functors \beq Hom_{\MDy}^{*,*}(T, -): {\MDy} \rightarrow {\MDa}, \qquad Hom_{\MDy}^{*,*}(-, I): {\MDy} \rightarrow {\MDav} \eeq which turn every brane of ${\MDy}$, viewed as a graded Lagrangian, into a right module for $A$ and a left module for $A^{\vee}$, and turn Homs between the branes into Hom's between the modules.
 Under the isomorphism, $T_{\cal C}$ and $I_{\cal C}$ are, respectively, the irreducible projective and simple modules of the algebra $A$, and the simple and irreducible injective modules of $A^{\vee}$, which is one definition of Koszul duality